Adversarial Robustness in One-Stage Learning-to-Defer: Appendix

 \subsubsection{DermaMNIST}

-\paragraph{Setting.} DermaMNIST is a subset of the MedMNIST dataset consisting of biomedical images for 7-class classification.
-Both the model and predictor are implemented using ResNet-18 and trained for 100 epochs.
-As experts, we construct three specialized classifiers, each responsible for a randomly assigned subset of three classes (with overlap), predicting correctly with probability $p=0.85$ on their assigned classes and uniformly at random otherwise; their accuracies are reported in Appendix~\ref{cifar10_exp}.
+\phantomsection \paragraph*{Setting.} DermaMNIST is a subset of the MedMNIST dataset consisting of biomedical images for 7-class classification.
+The augmented classifier is implemented using ResNet-18 and trained for 100 epochs.
+As experts, we construct three specialized classifiers, each responsible for a randomly assigned subset of three classes (with overlap), predicting correctly with probability $p=0.85$ on their assigned classes and uniformly at random otherwise; their accuracies are reported above.
 The consultation costs are set as $\beta_{j \leq K}=0$ for predictions, and $\beta_{K+1}=0.05$, $\beta_{K+2}=0.075$, and $\beta_{K+3}=0.125$ for the experts.
 Both the baseline method and our approach use a learning rate of $0.005$.
 For the PGD attack, we set $\epsilon=0.03137$, while our approach additionally uses the hyperparameters $\rho=1.75$ and $\nu=0.001$.

-\paragraph{Results.}
+\phantomsection \paragraph*{Results.}

-On the DermaMNIST dataset, Table~\ref{tab:dermamnist} underscores that our approach catches up closely with the baseline under the clean setting.
-Under the adversarial setting, our approach preserves significant robustness under both the targeted attack and the untargeted attack while the baseline's performance significantly degrades.
-Specifically, our approach has a gain of 40\% in untargeted attack accuracy and a 53\% gain in targeted attack accuracy.
-Our approach has significantly lower adversarial true deferral loss by 38\%, indicating more reliable behavior under attack.
+On the DermaMNIST dataset, Table~\ref{tab:dermamnist_app} shows that our approach remains close to the baseline under the clean setting while substantially improving targeted and untargeted attacked accuracy, together with a lower empirical adversarial deferral loss.

-This demonstrates our approach is potential to be applied in the high-stake fields like medical care, which underscores the value of our research.